QuazarTech/Lab-Management/freecad_models/Readme.md

 This should launch the python script that generates the FreeCAD model for the core used in the Electromagnetic coupling experiment.

-If you want to save the model that has been generated, press `Ctrl + s`, and type in appropriate file name.
+Save the model that has been generated, press `Ctrl + s`, and type in `core.fcstd` file name.

 Similarly you can generate CAD models using the other `.py` files.

+Once you generate all the FreeCAD models for the assembly, you can run the `EM_Coupling_Experiment/assembly.py` file to make a complete experimental setup of those parts.

+But in order to do so, you must save each .py file with a corresponding specific .fcstd file as follows:
+`coil_winding.py` : `freecad_models/models/coil.fcstd`
+`core.py` : `freecad_models/models/core.fcstd`
+`cover_base.py` : `freecad_models/models/cover_base.fcstd`
+`cover_top.py` : `freecad_models/models/cover_top.fcstd`
+`mount.py` : `freecad_models/models/mount.fcstd`

 To tweak the parameters of the experiment, open `experiment_params.py` in the directory `Lab-Management/freecad_models`, and change the values of the variables in that file.
+Then rebuild all the part files above, in order to make the assembly.

+### Running script for EM_Coupling_Experiment assembly

+The `EM_Coupling_Experiment/assembly.py` file creates an assembly of all the individual parts of the experiment.

+To use this script, each part must be saved as in the `models` directory as follows :
+`coil_winding.py` : `freecad_models/models/coil.fcstd`
+`core.py` : `freecad_models/models/core.fcstd`
+`cover_base.py` : `freecad_models/models/cover_base.fcstd`
+`cover_top.py` : `freecad_models/models/cover_top.fcstd`
+`mount.py` : `freecad_models/models/mount.fcstd`

+To run the assembly script, in the terminal navigate to the freecad_models directory `cd Lab-Management/freecad_models/EM_Coupling_Experiment`

+Run the FreeCAD application by typing `./relative_path_of_directory_where_you_cloned_the_freecad_code/free-cad-code/bin/FreeCAD`

+Once inside FreeCAD, enable the python console by making sure that `View -> Panels -> Python Console` is checked.
+The Python Console should show up at the bottom of the screen.

+In the Python Console, type
+`execfile('assembly.py')`

+Save this file as follows : `freecad_models/models/experiment_assembly.fcstd`

+### Running script for Lab assembly
+First, the instructions to create the `experiment_assembly.fcstd` must be completed in order to build the Lab assembly.
+To run the assembly script, in the terminal navigate to the freecad_models directory `cd Lab-Management/freecad_models/`

+Run the FreeCAD application by typing `./relative_path_of_directory_where_you_cloned_the_freecad_code/free-cad-code/bin/FreeCAD`

+Once inside FreeCAD, enable the python console by making sure that `View -> Panels -> Python Console` is checked.
+The Python Console should show up at the bottom of the screen.

+In the Python Console, type `execfile('lab_assembly.py')`

+This should create an assembly of a computer and Lockin Amplifier on a table along with the EM Coupling Experiment assembly.
+Save this assembly wherever convinient.